 Our Lambswool Bomber Duffle Jacket and Field Jacket are perfect examples.
 Cold-weather workhorses you can throw over jeans and a sweater, or dress up with a sport shirt, D-ring waistband pants, and a pair of monk strap shoes or dress boot.

-We know not everyone wants his suit cut the same way, so we’ve expanded our trim-fit suit options for the man who wants a more contemporary look.
+We know not everyone wants his suit cut the same way, so we’ve expanded our slim-fit suit options for the man who wants a more contemporary look.
 The changes are pretty moderate from our standard fit, so if you’re at all apprehensive you needn’t be.
-Trim fit suit jackets come with a slightly tapered waist, and the pants have a slightly shorter rise and are a tad slimmer through the hips.
+Slim fit suit jackets come with a slightly tapered waist, and the pants have a slightly shorter rise and are a tad slimmer through the hips.
 That’s it, so give them a try (remember they’re 100% guaranteed); they also pair well with our slim tie selection.

 And speaking of dress shirts, this time of year seems to demand the most elegant, and so we’ve merchandised accordingly.
 Have a look our white-on-white satin offerings, for example, which includes a horizontal stripe (paging Gordon Gekko).
 And for the ultimate in elegance, try our Luxury 200s, our softest and most luxurious dress shirt which, as direct merchants, we’re proud to offer at an unbeatable price.
 This is extremely rare fabric you generally only find from custom shirt makers, and certainly not from our competitors.